moorepants/BicycleParameters/bicycleparameters/README.md

  - [w3schools.com](https://www.w3schools.com/).
 Has great HTML/CSS reference pages as well as tutorials.
 Also has some for [python](https://www.w3schools.com/python/default.asp).
  - This [Software Carpentery](https://carpentries.github.io/workshop-template/) site.
 Has nice general programming tutorials as well as an in-depth [git tutorial](https://swcarpentry.github.io/git-novice/reference).

  Feel free to extend this list as you develop and learn.
-Overall, I ended up needing to learn and use web development skills far more than I needed to really understand python itself.
-Program in whichever way brings you the most joy, I wish you future devs the best!
+Overall, I ended up needing to learn and use web development skills far more than I needed to really understand Python itself.
+Program in whichever way brings you the most joy.
+I wish you the best, future devs!